Overview of Arizona Taxes

 Yavapai County

 Located north of Phoenix, Yavapai County is home to the city of Prescott, as well as numerous National Forests and wilderness areas.
-The county offers residents abundant natural beauty, and low property tax rates.
-The average effective property tax rate in Yavapai County is just 0.58%.
+The county offers residents abundant natural beauty and relatively low property taxes.
+The typical homeowner there pays $1,664 per year in property taxes, which is equivalent to just 0.37% of the median home value.

 Mohave County

 Across the U.S., Mohave County is the fifth-largest county in terms of area.
 It also has some of the lowest property taxes.
-The median annual tax payment in Mohave County is just $1,210, which is about $500 less than the state average.
-The average effective property tax rate in the county is 0.70%.
+The median annual tax payment in Mohave County is just $1,200, which is $628 less than the median across the state.
+The effective property tax rate in the county is just 0.39%.

 Yuma County

-Located in the southwestern corner of Arizona, alongside the Mexican and Californian borders, Yuma County has property tax rates that are above the state average.
-The average effective property tax rate in Yuma County is 0.84%.
-With a county median home value of $139,200, that means the average homeowner in Yuma County pays $1,172 annually in property taxes.
+Located in the southwestern corner of Arizona, alongside the Mexico and California borders, Yuma County has an effective property tax rate of 0.54%.
+With a median home value of $255,300, the typical homeowner in Yuma County pays $1,370 annually in property taxes.

 Coconino County

-Coconino County, which covers the north central portion of Arizona, has the highest median home value of any county in the state at $299,100.
-So, although the average effective tax rate is relatively low, at 0.63%, actual payments are among the highest in the state.
-The typical Coconino County homeowner pays $1,899 annually in property taxes.
-That, however, is still well below the national average of $2,795.
+Coconino County, which covers the north central portion of Arizona, has the highest median home value of any county in the state at $468,600.
+While the effective tax rate in Coconino County is relatively low, at 0.42%, actual payments are among the highest in the state.
+The typical Coconino County homeowner pays $1,956 annually in property taxes.
+That, however, is still well below the national average of $3,211.

 Cochise County